WGBH/stock-sales-2/app/views/about/faq.md

 ### HOW TO LICENSE:

 #### How to License or Order Rights Ready Clips:
-Copy the clips 14 digit reference number which begins with GBH and include the clip description and send us an email with your order.
+Copy the clip's 14 digit reference number which begins with GBH and include the clip description and send us an email with your order.
 Once payment has been made and you have agreed to our on line license/or a license agreement has been signed, we will deliver a high resolution version of the clip to you via a secure online link.

 #### What format and codec is the digital master file for your rights ready clips?
-All of our rights ready clips are in XX codec at XX.
+All of our rights ready clips are in TODO codec at TODO.

 #### How do I check out?
 Why is there no shopping cart function?
 We do not have a shopping cart function at this time to “check out” or a Pay Pal or other online credit card payment system.
 Please send us an email to order material.
 We will process your credit card here at WGBH.